pkic/pqccm/_index.md

 Java and C# APIs with all NIST candidate support, and some older ones.
 [Available as open source software](https://www.bouncycastle.org/).
 All NIST standards are available in Java from version 1.79 and C# from version 3.0.0.

 The [Bouncy Castle for kotlin](https://github.com/bcgit/bc-kotlin) open source package provides a script/command line interface for generating certificate chains with different algorithms, including hybrid certificates using X.509 section 9.8 alternative signatures.

+## Cryptomathic

+[CrystalKey 360](https://www.cryptomathic.com/products/crystalkey-360) is a crypto-agile key management and data security platform supporting full key lifecycle management and signing for both classical and post-quantum algorithms.
+Current capabilities include XMSS, LMS, and ML-DSA, with ML-KEM planned.

 ## Crypto4A